ndangelo/type/_posts/docs/2016-01-6-aspire-ghost.markdown

 ### Upload to Ghost.io

-1. Visit [Ghost.org](https://ghost.org/) and log in enter your login credentials.
+1. Visit [Ghost.org](https://ghost.org/) and log in entering your login credentials.
 2. From your Ghost(Pro) dashboard, select the **Settings** (“gear”) icon to the _right_ of the “Write a Post” button.
 3. In your blog’s control panel, you can either "drag & drop" Aspire theme zip file into the **“Add a Theme”** drop zone, or click on the drag & drop zone to launch the traditional file upload prompt.
 4. Upload the theme, and once uploaded, click on the **Save All Blog Settings** button.
 Your blog will automatically update with the new theme.